SaltireSequence/javascript-challenge/README.md

 # JavaScript Homework - JavaScript and DOM Manipulation

 ## Resources
-The following links to the various components of the project, which can be found in both [`UFO-level-1`](https://github.com/SaltireSequence/javascript-challenge/blob/master/UFO-level-1) & [`UFO-level-2`](https://github.com/SaltireSequence/javascript-challenge//UFO-level-2) directories.
+The following links to the various components of the project, which can be found in both [`UFO-level-1`](https://github.com/SaltireSequence/javascript-challenge/tree/master/JavaScript%20Challenge/UFO-level-1/) & [`UFO-level-2`](https://github.com/SaltireSequence/javascript-challenge/tree/master/JavaScript%20Challenge/UFO-level-2/ directories.
-* [`Static Folder`](https://github.com/SaltireSequence/javascript-challenge/UFO-level-1/static) - contains static resources, such as images.
+* `static` - contains static resources, such as images.
-* [`index.html`](https://github.com/SaltireSequence/javascript-challenge/UFO-level-1/index.html) - creating a basic HTML page, to show my results.
+* `index.html` - creating a basic HTML page, to show my results.
-* [`style.css`](https://github.com/SaltireSequence/javascript-challenge/UFO-level-1/style.css) - a CSS stylesheet, to theme my HTML website.
+* `style.css` - a CSS stylesheet, to theme my HTML website.
-* [`data.js`](https://github.com/SaltireSequence/javascript-challenge/UFO-level-1/data.js) - contains the data (in JSON format) for rendering in the table.
+* `data.js` - contains the data (in JSON format) for rendering in the table.
-* [`app.js`](https://github.com/SaltireSequence/javascript-challenge/UFO-level-1/app.js) - the main JavaScript code to run.
+* `app.js` - the main JavaScript code to run.

 ## Background